 Hi, I’m Donna Marini

-I broke my neck into an auto accident in Lakeland, FL on the night before my 21st birthday.
+I broke my neck in an auto accident in Lakeland, FL on the night before my 21st birthday.
 It happened just after I dropped off a friend at home following a night at the mall.
 It was my first time driving to her home and I was unaware that there was a dangerous intersection at the end of her street with no stop signs.
 When I approached the intersection, the oncoming traffic and roadway were not visible to me.
 It was dark, the road was inclined, and the vegetation was overgrown.
 I unknowingly drove into the intersection and was hit by an oncoming car going about sixty miles an hour.

 The last thing I remembered about that night was putting my car in reverse and backing out of my friend’s driveway.
 The next thing I remembered was waking up days later in a hospital, moving in and out of a drug-induced coma.